mnemnion/orb/doc/md/walk/path.md

 Concat returns a new path that is the synthesis of either a string or another path.

+- params

+  -  head_path:  A Path.
+Cloned before concatenation.

+  -  tail_path:  If a String, this is concatenated.
+If the result is not a structurally valid string, this is complained about and nil is returned.

+           If it's another Path, we want to do the right thing, and not make developers guess what that might be, so:

+           If it's two absolute Paths, then **iff** the tail_path nests in the head_path, the tail_path is returned.
+So ``"/usr/" .. "/usr/bin/"`` returns ``"/usr/bin"``.

+           If the tail_path is relative, then it's flexibly applied to the head_path.
+For a path that _doesn't_ start with ``.``, ``..``, or ``*``, this is simple concatenation.

+           Note that ``__concat`` refuses to make "foo//bar" from "foo/" and "/bar", and similarly won't make "/foobar" from "/foo" and "bar".
+Both of these will return ``nil``, and the malformed string as the error. #nyi

+- return
+  - A new Path.

 ```lua
 local new      -- function